-What did Autodesk do in AutoCAD Civil 3D 2017?
+What did Autodesk do in the latest Civil 3D release?
 Good stuff?
 Bad stuff?
 Useless stuff?
 What do you think?

 Civil 3D users cannot count on the potential reality that Autodesk will change their software into what any Civil 3D user wants.
 No one really expects that.
 We all hope they will.
 Users do not choose what Autodesk decides to build and/or fix either in spite of expensive marketing efforts to the contrary.

 This somewhat painful truth has been born out throughout the many release cycles of the Autodesk Civil 3D product.
 This truth is baked into the cake by the very processes that Autodesk internally employs to plan, develop, and check their code.
 In some respects…

 An official someone out there is going to tell you that

 - Civil 3D ships with ‘useful’ example templates and styles

 Someone will imply these demo resources actually work in a production environment

 They may tell you or imply they obey NCS standards.
 They don’t except in name.